Want to learn more about this at Kettering Health?

-It’s normal to feel anxious about getting a mammogram, especially if you haven’t had one before.
-However, mammograms are proven to be the best screening for early diagnosis of breast cancer, so don’t let anxiety stop you.
+Feeling anxious about getting a mammogram is normal, especially if you haven’t had one before.
+However, mammograms are the best screening for early breast cancer diagnosis, so don’t let anxiety stop you.

-According to Dr. Musser, one of the most common fears is that mammograms are going to hurt.
+According to Dr. Musser, one of the most common fears is that mammograms will hurt.
 For some patients, mammograms aren’t comfortable, but there are steps you can take to reduce potential pain.

 If you notice increased breast pain or tenderness during your menstrual cycle, schedule your mammogram at other times of the month.